 End your public speaking anxiety today.

 Working on your body language and speech structure when you have no connection with your audience is like polishing a car with no engine.
 It might look great, but it’s not going anywhere.
 And of course if you are dealing with fear of public speaking or public speaking anxiety, everything else goes out of the window when you feel those symptoms.

-Our principal trainer Daniel Kingsley started out doing presentations and Presentation Skills Courses in the traditional way until he discovered the infinitely more powerful Speaking Circles® method.
-He discovered that when you get the connection with your audience right, everything else just falls into place.
+Our principal trainer Daniel Kingsley, was trained as a barrister and started out doing public speaking using the very best traditional methods, until he discovered the vastly more effective Speaking Circles® method.
+He discovered that when you learn how to manage your emotions and to connect authenticalluy with your audience from there, everything else seems to follow naturally.

-And being able to feel that you are in a real connection with your audience is a very powerful way of overcoming public speaking anxiety or fear of public speaking.
+And being able to feel that you are in a real connection with your audience is a one of the most powerful ways of overcoming public speaking anxiety or fear of public speaking.
 Most people find themselves calming down almost immediately.

 Our Foundation training will teach you how to:

 Foundation attendees have commented on their surprise at how enjoyable the act of public speaking can be, attributing this to the quality of the learning, the experience of the course facilitators, and the collaborative spirit nurtured within the workshops.
 We think you’ll also find our public speaking courses both an enjoyable and rewarding experience.
 This course offers an astonishingly fast way to overcome your fear of public speaking or public speaking anxiety.

 What would you tell anyone thinking about this course?

 Say goodbye to your fear of public speaking.